-- Both jurisdictions are subject to inflation: California has high social inflation, while Argentina has high economic inflation - Both lines of business are casualty (rather than property) - Both jurisdiction is subject to frequent changes in regulation (e.g. 2002 to 2004 reforms and litigious Culture in Argentina Growing since ~2007 - Economic status of claimant plays is a big driver of filing for the claim
+- Both jurisdictions are subject to inflation: California has high social inflation, while Argentina has high economic inflation - Both lines of business are casualty (rather than property) - Both jurisdictions are subject to frequent changes in regulation (e.g. 2002 to 2004 reforms and litigious culture in Argentina, growing since ~2007 - Economic status of claimant plays is a big driver of filing for the claim - Difficult to Forecast Trend

-Why traditional Methods fail
+Why Traditional Methods Fail

-- Assumptions of Chain ladder Thomas Mack - Expected Incremental Losses are proportional to losses Reported to Date - 2.
+- Assumptions of Chain ladder Thomas Mack - 1.
+Expected Incremental Losses are proportional to losses Reported to Date - 2.
 Losses in AY are independent of losses in other accident years - 3.
-Variance of incremental losses is proportional to losses reported to date - High and Changing Inflation produces Calendar Year Effect - Litigious Growth also a CY Effect - Assumptions 1 & 2 are violated
+Variance of incremental losses is proportional to losses reported to date - High and Changing Inflation produces Calendar Year Effect - Litigious Growth also a CY Effect - Reforms that impact open claims can also have a CY Effect - Assumptions 1 & 2 are violated